troychaplin/block-accessibility-checks/readme.txt

 * core/button: Checks for text and link on each button
 * core/heading: Prevents the usage of an level one heading in the content
+* core/gallery: Checks for alternative text on an image
 * core/image: Checks for alternative text on an image
 * core/image: Adds a toggle to confirm image use as decorative allowing for bypass accessibility check
 * core/table: Checks for a table header row on each individual table block